-At some point, it will be time to switch your baby from your breast milk onto something else, whether that is formula (if your baby is under 1 when you stop pumping, or if you need to supplement), or to milk if your baby is at least 12 months old.
-Here is how to make transitioning your baby off of breast milk as easy as possible.
+At some point, it will be time to transition your baby off of breast milk onto something else, whether that is formula (if your baby is under one when you stop pumping, or if you need to supplement), or to milk if your baby is at least 12 months old.
+Here is how to make weaning your baby off breast milk to formula or milk as easy as possible.

 Figuring Out What Milk to Switch Your Baby To